-A bachelor of science in marketing is a dynamic degree that will provide you the skills to help organizations across every industry grow and thrive.
-You’ll learn how to conduct market research, develop and launch print as well as digital campaigns and ads to help with customer acquisition and then measure the effectiveness of each campaign.
+A bachelor of science in marketing is a dynamic degree that will provide you with the skills to help organizations across industries to grow and thrive.
+You’ll learn how to conduct market research, develop and launch print as well as digital campaigns and ads to help with customer acquisition and then measure the effectiveness of each of these campaigns.

 Once you enter the workforce and gain some experience as a marketer, you’ll be able to climb the ladder to eventually become a marketing manager, marketing director or even chief marketing officer (CMO).
-No matter what leadership role you may eventually take on, you will have the foundational knowledge and skills obtained from your bachelor’s degree program will continue to play an integral role in your success.
+No matter what leadership role you may eventually take on, the foundational knowledge and skills obtained from your bachelor’s degree program will continue to play an integral role in your success.

 Businesses have been advertising for 100s of years and that is something that will never change; in fact, it will only continue to grow and grow, allowing for more innovation to adapt and adjust to the new technologies and new ways people consume and perceive businesses.
 As more organizations come online, they will need marketers to help them with their social media marketing, e-commerce, and paid and organic search traffic.
 Because of this, the demand for skilled marketers will grow over the coming years.
-In fact, according to the BLS, overall employment of advertising, promotions, and marketing managers is projected to grow 6% from 2019 to 2029, faster than the average for all occupations
+In fact, according to the BLS, overall employment of advertising, promotions, and marketing managers is projected to grow 10% from 2020 to 2030, faster than the average for all occupations

 A bachelor of science in business administration is a fantastic generalist degree that prepares you to work in a wide variety of management and leadership positions in all industries.
 In this exciting degree program, you’ll learn effective leadership skills that will allow you to manage projects from start to finish.
 Coursework topics include human resource regulations, leadership skills, marketing, management strategies, writing business plans and more.

 All businesses, in every industry, need individuals who can effectively lead and manage projects.
 Because of this and the growing complexity in business operations, the demand for individuals with bachelor’s degrees in business administration should continue to grow in the coming years.
 Graduates have the option of owning and operating their own business or working in a managerial position in a variety of industries such as healthcare, hospitality, manufacturing, communications, and more.

 A bachelor of science in accounting is a flexible degree that allows individuals to work as an accountant in a number of industries with plenty of future career prospects.
 Not only can an individual with this degree help people and businesses keep proper financial records and follow tax regulations, but they can eventually become a certified public accountant (CPA), taking on more responsibility and earning more.

 Every type of business in every industry requires accountants to help them manage their finances and adhere to tax regulations.
-And, with many businesses now leveraging data-driven insights to make better business decisions, the future for accountants is promising.
-The BLS has projected that employment of accountants and auditors is projected to grow 4% from 2019 to 2029.
+And, with many businesses now leveraging data-driven insights to make better business decisions, the future for accountants is more and more promising.
+The BLS has projected that the employment of accountants and auditors is projected to grow 7% from 2020 to 2030.

-Does the thought of traveling the world and learning other languages, experiencing different cultures excite you?
+Does the thought of travelling the world, learning other languages, experiencing different cultures excite you?
 Do you also have a keen mind for business?
 If so, a bachelor of science in international business may be the perfect degree for you!

 While a general business administration degree is suitable for those individuals who wish to work within the United States, those candidates who wish to live and work abroad will need to learn additional skills to help them succeed on an international level.
 With an international business degree, you’ll learn the cultural, ethnic, and linguistic skills needed to work anywhere in the world!

 Thanks to advancing technologies, the world has become one, giant global marketplace.
-As more and more organizations expand their operations globally, they will require the assistance of business leaders who understand the cultural differences as well as foreign laws and regulations.
+As more and more organizations expand their operations globally, they require the assistance of business professionals and leaders who understand cultural differences as well as foreign laws and regulations.
 For this reason, individuals with an international business degree are expected to be in high demand.

-While doctors and nurses are on the frontlines of healthcare, it is the administrators working tirelessly in the background that are really the unsung heroes in this industry.
+While doctors and nurses are on the frontlines of healthcare, it is the administrators working tirelessly behind the scenes that are really the unsung heroes in this industry.
 This COVID 19 pandemic truly showed what a team effort in the healthcare industry looks like.
-With a Bachelor of Science in healthcare administration, individuals are prepared for a career overseeing the operations of healthcare facilities such as hospitals, nursing homes, and doctor’s offices.
-Students will focus on a curriculum that instills leadership skills.
+With a Bachelor of Science in healthcare administration, individuals are prepared for a career overseeing the operations of healthcare facilities such as hospitals, nursing homes, doctor’s offices, etc. With this program, students will focus on a curriculum that instills leadership skills.
 Topics typically cover a mix of admisnitration, redulatory and healthcare such as HIPAA laws, ethics in healthcare, human resources, payroll management and handling of PHI.

-Graduates of a healthcare administration program are well-prepared to take on leadership roles within facilities, managing the staffing needs of the facility as well as ensuring exemplary service is given to each and every patient.
+Graduates of a healthcare administration program are well-prepared to manage and take on leadership roles within facilities, handling the staffing needs of the facility as well as ensuring exemplary service is given to each and every patient.

-Did you know that jobs in the healthcare industry are among the fastest growing?
-This is due in large part to an aging baby boomer population, who require more medical services.
-To meet these growing needs, hospitals, nursing homes and doctor’s offices will require the help of qualified and skilled healthcare administrators.
+Did you know that jobs in the healthcare industry are among the fastest-growing?
+This is due in large part to an ageing baby boomer population, who require more medical services.
+To meet these growing needs, hospitals, nursing homes and doctor’s offices will require the help of healthcare administrators with the right qualifications, skills and experience.

 Are you a talented athlete?
 Or do you simply love watching sports and want to be a part of the action that takes place on the fields?
 If so, a degree in sports management can help you turn your passion into a lucrative career!
-This degree will teach you how to apply finance, marketing, business and law concepts to sports organizations.
-An individual with this degree can choose to go on to become a sports scout, athletic director, or sports coach in both grade school teams as well as professional teams, and within any type of sport including baseball, football, basketball, tennis, soccer, hockey, and others.
+This degree will teach you how to apply finance, marketing, business and law to sports organizations.
+An individual with this degree can choose to become a sports scout, an athletic director, or a sports coach in both grade school teams as well as professional teams, and within any type of sport including baseball, football, basketball, tennis, soccer, hockey, and others.

 Sports have been a part of humanity for thousands of years and will continue to be part of our lives.
 Modern sports are just as big a part of the entertainment industry as movies and music.
 Whether it’s a junior high baseball team or the NBA, there will always be a need for talented coaches, agents, scouts and administrators.

 Online Vs Traditional Campus Business Degrees

-But if you are an adult who currently has a full-time job and family responsibilities, going to traditional classes on campus can be very problematic.
+But if you are an adult who currently has a full-time job and family responsibilities, going to traditional classes on campus can be very difficult.
 Even if you look for a local community college that offers classes at night or on the weekend, chances are that with a fixed schedule you can still end up missing important family outings like your kids’ recitals and little league games.

 Here are 3 reasons why an online degree makes a LOT more sense!

-An online education offers busy adults the flexibility they need to successfully complete their higher education.
+Online education offers busy adults the flexibility they need to successfully complete their higher education.
 You’re able to study during those times that are most convenient for YOU and never have to miss an important work or family function or never have to stop from taking a break when most neeeded.

-Online programs are typically far more affordable than the traditional brick and mortar tuition.
+Online programs are typically far more affordable than traditional brick and mortar classes.
 On top of these savings, online degrees also don’t require the cost of room and board, or even gas money to get to campus!
-As an added bonus, you can continue to work while you pursue your degree.
+As an added bonus, you don’t have to compromise on your work while you pursue your degree.

 - Business Degrees Fit Online Learning Perfectly!

-These days, just about any degree can be earned online.
-But unlike some degrees, such as those in certain science fields that require lab work, the field of business is perfect for online learning.
+These days, just about any degree can be earned online barring some degrees, such as those in certain science fields that require lab work.
+But a degree in the field of business is perfect for online learning.

 Benefits of a Business Degree